 What and Why

-The cultural depth of the city makes it one of the best touristic cities in the world, and in particular the city is famous for its Suzhou-styled classical gardenscapes (苏州园林, Suzhou yuanlin), which was developed over a period of more than a millennium.
-These gardens, mostly built by scholars, were constructed using rocks, plantations, water bodies, temples and pavilions to mimic natural sceneries, and is being imitated in all parts of China, so much so that it became a standard by itself.
+The cultural depth and charm of the city makes it one of the best touristic cities in the world, and in particular the city is famous for its Suzhou-styled classical gardenscapes (苏州园林, Suzhou yuanlin), which was developed over a period of more than a millennium.
+These urban gardens, mostly built by scholars, were constructed using rocks, plantations, water bodies, temples and pavilions to mimic natural sceneries, and is being imitated in all parts of China, so much so that it became a standard by itself.

 Toponymy